joaomariacordeiro/krusell-mukoyama-rogerson-sahin-2017/README.md

-An original Python implementation of the model in Krusell, Mukoyama, Rogerson & Şahin (2017), *"Gross Worker Flows over the Business Cycle"*, American Economic Review 107(11): 3447–3476 — written from the paper's equations, with the official replication package (`../Replication_AER_2012_1662/`, read-only) as the arbiter of implementation detail wherever the text is silent.
+An original Python implementation of the model in Krusell, Mukoyama, Rogerson & Şahin (2017), *"Gross Worker Flows over the Business Cycle"*, American Economic Review 107(11): 3447–3476 — written from the paper's equations, based on the official replication package, wherever the text is silent.

 **Scope: model only.** The empirical work (CPS/SIPP gross-flow construction, measurement-error corrections, seasonal adjustment) is not reproduced.